NicholasSebastian/nicola-store/web/README.md

 # TO DO LIST

-- Payment System: Direct Transfer or Third-Party Handler?
+- Payment System
-  - Direct Transfer:
   - When a user checks-out, a new entry in the Sanity is created with status 'Waiting for Payment'. (+ Line Message)
   - The user has to submit their 'Bukti Pembayaran' to a form in a page.
   - This 'Bukti Pembayaran' is sent to our Email and Line.
   - We are to manually update the row's status in the Sanity to 'Processing'.
   - Once the product has arrived at the customer, we manually update the status to 'Finished'.
-  - Third-Party Handler: Integrate their API as a checkout option.

 - Account's past orders page.

+- Sync Shopping Bag to database.

 - Use bcrypt to encrypt passwords.

-- Sync Shopping Bag to database.

 know yourself.

-## Smaller Stuff

-- Component content from Sanity: Header categories(, newest collection) and Footer pages.
-- Language toggle for header and footer elements.
-- Footer social links.

 ## Even Smaller, Less Important Stuff

+- Remove the 'callBackUrl' from the sign in page URL query.
 - Product Page recommendations.
 - Like the categories page, but for collections.
 - Shipping prices from Sanity.